Gender and Women's Studies

 GWS 447.
 Stereotypes/Prejudice/Discrim.
 3 Credit Hours.

 This course is designed to enhance the understanding of the development and persistence of stereotypes.
 The psychology of social cognition with regard to the accuracy and inaccuracy of those stereotypes will be addressed as well as how the inaccuracies may lead to prejudice and discrimination.
 We will explore how this affects our social interactions; specifically addressing the areas of race, class and gender.
 Students will read book chapters and journal articles and are expected to contribute to classroom discussions of these materials.
 Students will also complete a writing project.
-Prerequisites or corequisites: PSY 101 or permission from instructor.
-Limited to juniors and seniors.
+Senior standing required.

 Cross-listed Courses: PSY 447